 But what you may not realize is that anxiety can actually cause low blood pressure too.
 In some cases, this drop in blood pressure is responsible for anxiety symptoms, and if you have panic attacks it can actually increase your risk for future panic attacks.

 Your blood pressure is too important to leave to chance.
 Talking to a doctor about your blood pressure is still important, to ensure that your heart is in good health.
-But once physical problems have been ruled out, take my free 7 minute anxiety test to find out how to cure it.
+But anxiety can affect heart rate, blood flow, and more.
+Take our free 7 minute anxiety test to score your anxiety symptoms, compare it to others, and see how to treat it.

 Responding to Low Blood Pressure